SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 How Deinitialization Works
 --------------------------

-Swift automatically deallocates your instances when they are no longer needed, to free up resources.
+Swift automatically deallocates your instances when they're no longer needed, to free up resources.
 Swift handles the memory management of instances through :newTerm:`automatic reference counting` (:newTerm:`ARC`),